 Stuttgart City Library: Stuttgart, Germany

 This perfectly white cubed building is Stuttgart’s public library.
-From the outside, it doesn’t look like much, but when you enter you are met by a simple but yet a very attractive library set up.
+From the outside, it doesn’t look like much, but when you enter you are met by a simple but yet very attractive library set up.
 The library glows at night in a luminescent blue and is cleverly placed to face direct compass points.
 Each face of the cube is labelled with the countries language it is directing to; English on the West wall, German on the North, Korean on the East and Arabic on the South.

 Richelieu Library: Paris, France